All Things Bright and Beautiful (album): Singles

 The first official single released from the album was "Alligator Sky", featuring Californian rapper Shawn Chrystopher, was released on March 22, 2011.
 There are four versions of the track.
 The first version features Shawn Chrystopher, the second is a "No Rap Version" featuring different lyrics and Chrystopher's vocals are omitted, a third version featuring Atlanta rapper B.o.B leaked online, and a fourth version featuring vocals from Big Boi of Atlanta hip hop duo Outkast also leaked onto the internet.
+The song peaked at number five on the US Billboard Bubbling Under Hot 100.

 On April 19, 2011, "Galaxies" was released as the second single from the album, and was made available for purchase and download on iTunes.
 The song peaked at number 39 on the US Hot Christian Songs chart, surpassing "Fireflies", which peaked at No. 44 (2010).
 It has since then re-entered the chart at No. 48 in the week of September 24, 2011.

 In March 2011, an app titled Owl City Galaxy was launched, where an exclusive single, "Lonely Lullaby", was released to all members of Owl City Galaxy, a club that users automatically became a part of when they pre-ordered the album.
 The song mentions an "Annmarie" many times, a reference to Adam Young's ex-girlfriend, Annmarie Monson.
 This song, however, is not actually part of the standard edition of the album, though is included as an album bonus track.
 The app was discontinued in mid-2013.
 The song later was released as a single on July 19, 2011, making it officially available to people outside of Owl City Galaxy.
 The song has been met with some commercial success, peaking at number 12 on the Billboard Bubbling Under Hot 100.

-"Angels" was released on September 20, 2011, as the fourth and final single from the album.
-The song was serviced to Christian radio stations that same day.
+"Angels" was released on September 20, 2011, as the fourth and final single from the album, where it was serviced to Christian radio stations.
+The song peaked at number 43 on the Billboard Dance/Electronic Digital Song Sales chart.